likoscp/SP-tetris/README.md

 # Tetris Game 🎮

 A classic Tetris game implemented in Python with PyGame.
 This project demonstrates clean code structure and usage of design patterns.

-## 📖 What is Tetris?
-Tetris is a popular puzzle video game originally designed and programmed by Alexey Pajitnov in 1984.
-The objective is to manipulate falling blocks, known as Tetriminos, by moving and rotating them to create complete horizontal lines on the playfield.
-When a line is completed, it disappears, and the player earns points.
-The game ends when the blocks reach the top of the playfield.
+We have created a classic Tetris game, where the player controls falling tetrominoes and clears lines to earn points.
+The game features the core mechanics of Tetris, a real-time scoreboard, and smooth gameplay.

 ## 🎮 How to Play
 - **Goal**: Complete lines by correctly placing the Tetriminos.
 The more lines you complete, the higher your score.